betaflight/betaflight.com/docs/development/Display.md

 The SSD1306 display is a 128x64 OLED display that is visible in full sunlight, small and consumes very little current.
 This makes it ideal for aircraft use.

-There are various models of SSD1306 boards out there, they are not all equal and some require addtional modifications before they work.
+There are various models of SSD1306 boards out there, they are not all equal and some require additional modifications before they work.
 Choose wisely!

 Links to displays: